jforeman7/CSE100_Lab04_Foreman/README.md

-# CSE100_Lab04_Foreman
+Jeff Foreman | CSE 100 03L

-Binary Search Tree Implementation.
+# Implementation of Binary Search Tree
+Pseudocode found in the textbook:
+Introduction To Algorithms by Cormen, Leiserson, Rivest, and Stein